For an out-of-this-world experience, look no further than the Adler Planetarium

 - Undiscovered Worlds, for the inquisitive visitor who has pondered the question "Do other planets like Earth exist?"

-New for 2012, the Adler unveils a sleek interactive exhibition exploring the evolution of the Universe over 13.7 billion years.
-At The Universe: A Walk through Space and Time, the sense of scale will leave you in awe.
+Explore the evolution of the Universe over 13.7 billion years.
+In The Universe: A Walk through Space and Time, the sense of scale will leave you in awe.
 Begin by passing through a cosmic timeline that spans from the Big Bang to modern day, while exploding stars swirl afoot with each step through the luminous tunnel.
 Walking out further, the exhibit opens into various interactive stations, allowing you to control the overhead projections with the scroll of a finger on a touch screen.
 From photographic telescopes to intergalactic e-postcards, the technology relates to visitors across different ages and leaves you with a sense of interconnectedness – with the elements that form our human bodies and that make up the universe.

 Other Adler Planetarium exhibitions include: